morkot/kaligrant/README.md

 vagrant provision
 ```

-To upgrade the system with latest packages (takes quite long time):
+To upgrade the system with latest packages (takes quite a long time):

 ```shell
 KALIGRANT_UPGRADE=true vagrant provision
 ```

+To disable banner you need to set environment variable `KALIGRANT_SHOW_BANNER=false`.

 ## Contribute

-Submit and issue or PR in a free form.
+Submit an issue or PR in a free form.